How do I claim back tax on savings income?

 6 April 2016 onwards

-You may need to tell HM Revenue & Customs (HMRC) about your interest income if you are a basic rate taxpayer and you receive more than £1,000 gross taxable interest income in the tax year.
+You will need to tell HM Revenue & Customs (HMRC) about your interest income if you are a basic rate taxpayer and you receive more than £1,000 gross taxable interest income in the tax year.

 If you are a higher rate taxpayer, you will need to tell HMRC if you get more than £500 gross taxable interest income in the tax year.